Britnell/way-js/README.md

 </script>
 ```

+- to work with typescript and write larger logic in ts modules, import the lib in your main script
 - write components in ts module or in inline scripts
 - in order to use way.comp in inline < script tags, also load 'way-inline.js'
 - define logic with way.comp() and setup function